Poet, writer, critic, author of

 MICHAEL LOVEDAY REVIEWS BURN IN MAGMA

-Andre Bagoo is a Trinidadian poet and writer, author of four books of poems: Trick Vessels, BURN, Pitch Lake and The City of Dreadful Night.
+Andre Bagoo is an award-winning poet and writer from Trinidad, the author of several books of poetry including Trick Vessels (2012), BURN (Shearsman, 2015) and Pitch Lake (Peepal Tree Press, 2017).
 His poetry has appeared in journals such as Boston Review, Cincinnati Review, St Petersburg Review, POETRY, and The Poetry Review.
 He was awarded The Charlotte and Isidor Paiewonsky Prize in 2017.

-His essay collection, The Undiscovered Country, is published by Peepal Tree Press.
+His essay collection, The Undiscovered Country, was published by Peepal Tree Press in 2020 and won the 2021 OCM Bocas Prize for Caribbean Literature - Non-fiction category.

 For publishing and rights inquiries, please contact Akin Akinwumi at Willenfield Literary Agency.